HaloWang/WCRetainCycleChecker/README.md

 You can also use [FBRetainCycleDetector](ttps://github.com/facebook/FBRetainCycleDetector) in `WCRetainCycleChecker.retainCycleFound` callback to get more infomation.

-There is also a repo called [MLeaksFinder](https://github.com/Zepo/MLeaksFinder) which is more powerful than my repo 👍.
+There is also a repo called [MLeaksFinder](https://github.com/Zepo/MLeaksFinder) which is more powerful than mine 👍.